Zeyrian/Account-Manager-v2/README.md

 Passwords scoring **50 or below** are rejected.
 Minimum length is **12 characters**.

 ### ⛔ Account Lockout
 Failed attempts are tracked on the `Account` object.
-After **5 failed attempts**, the session locks — no further attempts are accepted.
+After **5 failed attempts**, the session locks and no further attempts are accepted.

 ---